albuzenet/Random-Forest-Cpp/README.md

 ## Example

 You can interact with the C++ types directly in Python. <br />
-Both the RandomForest and DecisionTreeClassifier implement the classic fit, predict, score methods. <br />
+Both the RandomForest and DecisionTreeClassifier implement the classic fit, predict, score methods.
 This is similar to the api used by sklearn.

 We can for example test the estimator on a toy dataset of sklearn